-• What buildings, equipment, vehicles, computers, software, and tools do you need?
+- What buildings, equipment, vehicles, computers, software, and tools do you need? - Who can supply some of these?

 6) Market Analysis

 - Who are your customers?
 How many of them are there in your servable area? - What value will you provide to your customers through your product/program/service?